takeyamajp/docker-postfix/README.md

 ## Port No.
 You can usually use submission port 587.
 Use port 465 if your mail client needs SMTPS (SMTP over SSL), then ignore a displayed certificate warning.
 Port 25 is disabled by default.
-Set DISABLE_SMTP_AUTH_ON_PORT_25 false If you want to use it.
+Set DISABLE_SMTP_AUTH_ON_PORT_25 to false If you want to use it.

 ## DKIM
 Public key will be displayed on 'docker logs'.
 Mount volume '/keys' on your host machine.
 Otherwise DKIM keys will be changed every time this container starts.
+You can set DKIM_KEY_LENGTH to 2048 if your DNS server supports TXT records of more than 255 length.
-If you have a mail server besides this container, You will need to change Selector from 'default' so that it doesn't overlap with other one.
+If you have a mail server besides this container, you will need to change DKIM_SELECTOR from 'default' so that it doesn't overlap with other one.

 ## Logging
 This container logs all failed and successful deliveries to 'docker logs'.